 The Multi-tank system separates warm and chilled water by storing each in separate tanks.
 This separation enables the stored chilled water to be delivered to the load at a stable and uniform temperature.
 One or some of the tanks in this system may be taken out of service for maintenance.
 It can also contain warm water for heating applications.
 On the flipside, multi-tank technologies require complex control and piping to direct the water flow to the suitable tanks, increasing initial and maintenance costs.
 This is especially evident in the need for an accurate measurement method and building automation to take care of tank volume measurements.
 Despite such challenges, you might still need the system.

 Applicability of a Multi-Tank System

 If you are considering installing a multi-tank system, it is good to do it in partnership with the experts.
 Specialists will help you realize the full benefits of the system that include high chiller efficiency and low chiller cost.
 Apart from being sturdy in construction, ARANER TES tanks offer maximum efficiency and cooling capacity flexibility.
-When the system is up and running, you will start saving money through reduced power and operating costs, less downtimes, improved efficiency and negotiating upper hand (if your market is deregulated).
-Reach us today for TES tank design enquiries.
+When the system is up and running, you will start saving money through reduced power and operating costs, fewer downtimes, improved efficiency, and negotiating upper hand (if your market is deregulated).
+Reach us today for TES tank design inquiries.